deatrich/linux-home-server/virtualization-server.md

 ```

-## Setting Up a Disk Area For Clients and Boot Images
+## Setting up a disk area for clients and boot images

 The default location for virtual hosts' disks and boot images in in: